Riding in cold, wet and miserable conditions?

 The Castelli RoS is the best shoe cover from Italian brand Castelli.

-RoS is the acronym for Rain or Shine, which means that this shoe cover can be used in all weather condition.
+RoS is the acronym for Rain or Shine, which means that this shoe cover can be used in all weather conditions.
 It is fully windproof and waterproof and slightly more breathable than those neoprene shoe covers such as those from Fizik.

 And if you are a weight weenie, you will be glad to know that this pair weighs in at only 120g.